 You are here

-The NTCA Real Jobs Program is a progressive and innovative employment program that engages, trains and supports young Indigenous people for employment in the Northern Territory pastoral industry.
+The Pastoral Real Jobs Program is a progressive and innovative employment program that engages, trains and supports young Indigenous people for employment in the Northern Territory pastoral industry.

-The NTCA operates the Real Jobs Program in partnership with the Indigenous Land Corporation (ILC).
+The NTCA operates the Pastoral Real Jobs Program in partnership with the Indigenous Land and Sea Corporation (ILSC).
 The program began in 2008 with the aim of increasing Indigenous participation in Australia’s northern pastoral industry.

-The NTCA employs two full time Indigenous employees in the role of Field Officers Tara Fulwood and Jason Craigie to coordinate and mentor the program.
+The NTCA employs two full time staff in the role of Senior Field Officer - Kerrie Cokley, and Field Officer - Stewart Foster, to coordinate and mentor the program.
 These roles provide high quality leadership, management and administration for the project, along with development and collaboration with industry, government and other organisations, and statutory reporting.

-The RJP aims to connect young people into the program for 2 years.
+The program aims to connect young people into the program for 2 years.
 Year 1 for training and placement, Year 2 in sustainable, more independent employment.
-In its years of operation, the RJP has delivered the following outcomes for the Northern Territory:
+In its years of operation, the program delivered the following outcomes for the Northern Territory:

 - Trained and mentored participants to develop their personal capacity to work at industry level standards